TheRensselaerIDEA/IDEA-Blockchain/DefiResearch/Data/FEATURE_EXPLANATIONS.md

 - amountUSD: amount being repaid, in USD *reservePriceUSD X amount*

-## Liquidations:
+## Liquidations
-User's loan is forcibly repaid when they no longer have the required collateral to maintain the loan
+*User's loan is forcibly repaid when they no longer have the required collateral to maintain the loan*

 - type: type of transaction ("liquidation" for liquidations)